suhailashakiah/KeywordSpotting/README.md

-# KeywordSpotting
+# Keyword Spotting
-Keyword spotting for trigger words in speech recognition systems
+Keyword spotting for trigger words in speech recognition systems.

+Used the Google Speech Commands Dataset.
+The task is to classify the words into 12 classes: yes, no, up, down, left, right, on, off, stop, go, silence, unknown

 Project in progress.
 Current kaggle score is 0.81